|

 Ataturk Youth and Sports Day in Kas, 1996

 May 19 was officially gazetted as the Festival of Youth and Sports in 1938.
 Dağ Başını Duman Almış was introduced as the Gençlik ve Spor Bayramı Marşı (March of the Festival of Youth and Sports) but is more commonly known as the Gençlik Marşı, meaning Youth Anthem.
-On this day in villages, towns and cities throughout Turkey, young people march proudly through the streets, sing the national anthem, perform folk dances, recite poems and re-enact victorious battles and important moments in Turkish history.
+Now called the Ataturk Youth and Sports Day, on this day in villages, towns and cities throughout Turkey, young people march proudly through the streets, sing the national anthem, perform folk dances, recite poems and re-enact victorious battles and important moments in Turkish history.

 Similar Posts